 Bake in the oven for 2 hours or until bacon is well done.
 Serve warm.

 Hack: Store leftovers in the refrigerator.
 Reheat in the microwave for 20-30 seconds.

 Hack #2: Separate any remaining uncooked bacon slices and roll them into individual pinwheels.
 Place on a cookie sheet in the freezer to freeze.
-Place in sealable freezer bag or container.
+Place in a sealable freezer bag or container.
 The frozen slices can then be thawed in the portions desired.

 Keyword bacon, bacon crackers, buffet, club crackers, football snacks, hors d'oeuvres, Keebler Crackers, saltine crackers, snack